WRXinYue/ocean-hub/src/docs/install/docker.md

-Create Misskey instance with Docker Compose
+Create Ocean instance with Docker Compose
 ================================================================

-This guide describes how to install and setup Misskey with Docker Compose.
+This guide describes how to install and setup Ocean with Docker Compose.

 ::: danger
 Do not recreate the database with the domain/hostname of the server once you have started using it!